John Quincy Adams: Early diplomatic career and marriage

 In 1796, Washington appointed Adams as the U.S. ambassador to Portugal.
 Later that year, John Adams defeated Jefferson in the 1796 presidential election.
 When the elder Adams became president, he appointed his son as the U.S. ambassador to Prussia.
 Though concerned that his appointment would be criticized as nepotistic, Adams accepted the position and traveled to the Prussian capital of Berlin with his wife and his younger brother, Thomas Boylston Adams.
 The State Department tasked Adams with developing commercial relations with Prussia and Sweden, but President Adams also asked his son to write to him frequently about affairs in Europe.
+His advice that he regularly gave to his father based on his experiences on the ground in Europe proved particularly valuable during the Quasi-War with France, although President Adams also relied heavily on his official staff for such advice and not primarily on his son.
 In 1799, Adams negotiated a new trade agreement between the United States and Prussia, though he could never complete an agreement with Sweden.
 He frequently wrote to family members in the United States, and in 1801 his letters about the Prussian region of Silesia were published in a book titled Letters on Silesia.
 During his time in Prussia, Adams befriended the German diplomat and writer Friedrich von Gentz, whose work, The Origins and Principles of the American Revolution, Compared with the Origins and Principles of the French Revolution, Adams would translate into English in 1800.
 In the 1800 presidential election, Jefferson defeated John Adams, and both Adams and his son left office in early 1801.